FlorentClarret/snips-pokemon-app/README.md

 This is a work in progress application.
 You will find the available features in the following sections :

 * Return the id/name/weight/base experience/order/encounters area/height of a specific Pokémon.
-This is perform in one single intent.
+This is performed in one single intent.
 I will call it "Pokémon's simple information".

 ### Pokémon's simple information.